dlinsin/Mantis-Issues-Ext/README.markdown

 Alternatively you can use the keyboard shortcut _SHIFT+CTRL+I_ to add the information to the new issue directly.

+## Known Issues

+Unfortunately Mantis doesn't support HTML id attributes for their content.
+As a workaround the Mantis site is being parsed and the script looks for the column content such as "Summary".
+Since Mantis can be localized, the script takes that into consideration.
+However, at the moment it only can extract information from German or English Mantis installations.

 ## Issues and Feature Requests

 Please report issues via GitHub's issue tracker.